Designations Congruent with Things: Chapter 17

 Amalgamated Paulerika, apparently.
 Not a big reader, that one.

-Oh my god, his brain says.
+Oh god, his brain says.
 Never, ever say that out loud to anyone.
 Or work on your phrasing.

 What, Newt replies defensively.